hyoshioka0128/windowsserverdocs.ja-jp/WindowsServerDocs/identity/ad-ds/deploy/Schema-Updates.md

 attributeDisplayNames: otherMobile,Mobile Number (Others) -

-# The following add is preceded by a delete seperately since some DCs may have it.
+# The following add is preceded by a delete separately since some DCs may have it.
 # If not, this is just skipped

 dn: CN=Contact-Display,CN=409,CN=DisplaySpecifiers,CN=Configuration,DC=X